vinayakshen/TopReads/Others.markdown

 * Curate - to pull together, sift through, or select for presentation ("We curate merchandise with a sharp eye for trending fashion")

+* Encapsulate - summarize, give the gist of, or put in a nutshell